mlswg/mls-protocol/draft-ietf-mls-protocol.md

   * Sequencing of Commit messages (see {{sequencing}})

-The DS and AS may also apply additional policies to MLS operations to obtain additional security properties, especially in cases where MLS handshake messages are transmitted unencrypted (as PublicMessage objects).
+The DS and AS may also apply additional policies to MLS operations to obtain stronger security properties, especially in cases where MLS handshake messages are transmitted unencrypted (as PublicMessage objects).
 For example, MLS enables any participant to add or remove members of a group; a DS could enforce a policy that only certain members are allowed to perform these operations.
 MLS authenticates all members of a group; a DS could help ensure that only clients with certain types of credential are admitted.
-MLS provides no inherent protection against denial of service; A DS could also enforce rate limits in order to mitigate these risks.
+MLS provides no inherent protection against denial of service; a DS could also enforce rate limits in order to mitigate these risks.

 ##  Change Log